About CNA/DCW to Caregiver Bridge Training

 The total required training hours is 16 hours.
 All 16 hours are done online currently during the COVID 19 Pandemic, which includes lectures and self-study.

 If you are a full-time student, you can finish the entire program in as little as 2 weeks.
-If you want to be a part-time student, you are given 1 month maximum to complete the entire program, which means you must show activity at least 1 time a week.
-Part-time students are given 1 month maximum to complete the program.
+If you want to be a part-time student, you are given 2 month maximum to complete the entire program, which means you must show activity at least 1 time a week.

 The prerequisite for the CNA/DCW-Caregiver Bridge program is to have a valid form of ID, a copy of your Social Security card, a valid CNA/LNA/DCW license in the state of Arizona, and an Arizona food handler’s card.